Fort Anne |

 ¤¤ Coddington's Cove Fort

-A British elliptical fort that still exists, located at Coddington and Maple Aves. near Coddington Cove.
+A British elliptical fort located at present-day Coddington Field at Coddington Highway and Maple Ave..
+Trace remains may still exist.

-The British also built a heavy gun battery called Coddington's Point Fort nearby.
+The British also built a heavy gun battery called Coddington's Point Fort nearby at the point overlooking the Cove.

 ¤¤ Tonomy Hill Fort

 A Patriot redoubt located on Miantonomi Hill.
-It was later used by the British in their defensive lines.
+It was later reworked by the British in their defensive lines.
+Still extant in the park around the present WWI Memorial tower (1929).
 A blockhouse or guard house was later built here in 1794.
+Became a city park in 1921.

 ¤¤ Coaster's Island Fort